Posted: SEPTEMBER 3, 2025

 4

-Enterpreneurship and Innovation: Immigrants aren’t just workers — they’re builders.
+Enterpreneurship and Innovation: Immigrants aren’t just low wage workers, they’re also entrepreneurs.

-• They’re nearly twice as likely to start a business as native-born Americans.
+• Immigrants are nearly twice as likely to start a business compared to native-born Americans.

-• Immigrant-owned restaurants alone generate $63 billion annually and sustain 1.1 million jobs.
+• Immigrant-owned restaurants alone generate $63 billion annually and employ 1.1 million jobs.

-• In construction, nearly 30% of workers are foreign-born.
+• In construction, a hefty 30% of workers are foreign-born.

-And history is full of immigrant-founded companies that shaped America:
+And our history is full of immigrant-founded companies that shaped America:

-• Google & Nvidia (1990s) – both co-founded by immigrants, now cornerstones of the digital economy.
+• Google & Nvidia (1990s) – both co-founded by immigrants, they are now cornerstones of the digital economy.

 Today, over half of America’s “unicorn” startups (private companies valued above $1B) were founded by at least one immigrant.
-Collectively, they employ hundreds of thousands and are valued above $1.2 trillion.
+Collectively, they employ hundreds of thousands of people, and are valued more than $1.2 trillion.
 Immigrants also drive intellectual property: in 2022, they accounted for 24% of U.S. patents.

 As Guc Ozenci, Managing Director at the Founder Institute in Washington, D.C., explained in our conversation: